gramashawana/alx-zero_day/0x03-git/README.md

-it's kind o cool to code.
+it's kind of cool to code.